gorpipe/gor/README.md

 ## Setting Up Test Data

-In the parent folder where this repository is located, setup test data by cloning the GOR Test Data repository (https://github.com/gorpipe/GOR-Test-Data)

-    git clone git@github.com:gorpipe/GOR-Test-Data.git

-When done cloning, setup the test data as a submodule to this repo via:
+Test data for GOR is setup by cloning the GOR test data repository (https://github.com/gorpipe/gor-test-data) as a submodule into the `tests/data` folder.
+This is done via:

-    git submodule add ../GOR-Test-Data tests/data
+    git submodule update --init --recursive

-## Getting Started With GorPipe
+## Getting Started With GORpipe

-To get started with GorPipe, compile the code:
+To get started with GORpipe, compile the code:

      make build